 The GCSE in mathematics is designed to enable students to:

-The GCSE Mathematics course covers the following topic areas:
+The Edexcel International GCSE Mathematics (9-1) course covers the following topic areas:

-A GCSE in mathematics is a basic entry requirement for most university courses and employment opportunities.
+An IGCSE in Mathematics is a basic entry requirement for most university courses and employment opportunities.
+Students can progress from this qualification to:

 Students will be assessed at either Foundation or Higher level depending on their ability in the subject.

-Students will sit three externally-assessed examinations at the end of their course; one without the use of a calculator and two with a calculator.
+Students will sit two externally assessed examinations at the end of their course; both with the use of a calculator and formulae sheet included with each exam.